sreekaroo/BigBarter/README.md

 # BigBarter

 A Dapp built during HackMIT for the Solana Challenge.
-Won 1st place for Solana Challenge
+Won 1st place for Solana Challenge.

 ## Project Idea description :